TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-02-17-local-packages-3-years-later.md

     **How do they stand in 2020?
 How people use it wrong?** Are they still the best option to keep low complexity in huge projects?
-tweet: "New Post on #php 🐘 blog: Local Packages 3 Years Later"
 ---

 Just a reminder: *what are local packages*?